Table of Contents

 4 – Connect with individual people

-I think there is a growing appetite for personal connection.
+Over the past couple of years, I’ve seen a growing appetite for personal connection.

-Maybe because of the explosion of social media and inauthentic, superficial “friends” and their carefully curated, filtered, edited view of their lives we see online.
+Partly because of the pandemic and our need to physically distance for a while.
+And also because of the explosion of social media and inauthentic, superficial “friends” and their carefully curated, filtered, edited view of their lives we see online.

 When people truly want results, they are willing to pay for one-on-one service from experts who display mastery and business excellence.
 And those people are willing to put in the effort to make it happen.